ejcx/redoctober/README.md

                        -cert=cert/server.crt \
                        -key=cert/server.pem

+##Email notifications
+Email notifications can be turned on using the `-mail` flag, and specifying a JSON file containing the following pieces of information.
+ - `From`: The From Email Address.
+ - `Host`: The SMTP Server.
+ - `Port`: The SMTP port to connect to.
+Usually 25, 467, or 587
+ - `Identity`: Usually left blank.
+Refer to RFC 4616.
+ - `Username`: Email username.
+Refer to RFC 4616
+ - `Password`: Email password.
+Refer to RFC 4616.
 ## Quick start: example webapp

 At this point Red October should be serving an example webapp.
 Access it using your browser: